Opposing the Tory NHS reforms

 The Bill is myopic, or "deluded", to use the word of the British Medical Journal, in three key areas, which I wish to mention.
 First, it assumes that all GPs are ready now to take on hard budgets in the commissioning framework.
 It took the previous Tory Government six years to get 56% to be GP fundholders.
 Secondly, it will deepen the divide between primary and secondary care.
 The hon.
 Member for Central Suffolk and North Ipswich raised that matter, which is vital.
 We all know that in our constituencies, collaboration between primary and secondary care is key, especially for chronic conditions.
 The Bill will make the divide worse, because collaboration will be deemed anti-competitive.

 Thirdly, the Bill has absolutely nothing to say about quality control of GPs.
 In fact, it will remove the local drivers for improvement that I have seen in my constituency.
 The hon.
 Member for Basildon and Billericay (Mr Baron) mentioned cancer survival rates, and the Appleby research shows that we in this country have made more progress over the past 30 years than any other country in Europe, and will overtake France in 2012.
 It also shows that the extent to which we are behind can be explained by late diagnosis in the first year of cancer, which is the responsibility of GPs.
-They should focus
+They should focus on improving their cancer treatment, not commissioning care.

 Mark Simmonds: Will the right hon.
 Gentleman give way?